rlantigua01/NJITStatement-of-Purpose/README.md

 In order to begin taking control, becoming part of the Apple team, and leaving the world dreaming of what is going to be possible; I'm requiring more education.
 As I scholarly grow, I exponentially can increase what I earn, and this flexibility allows me the efforts I daily make in order to leave impacts.
 My statement of purpose in this application and hope for scholarships is a chance to leave a lot of people with dreams.

+Take regards.
 Thanks so much.

-Best regards,
+Best,

 Rolando